jamesfzhang/auto-save/README.md

 Author
 -------
-AutoSave was created and maintained by [James Zhang](http://jzhang.io).
+auto-save was created and maintained by [James Zhang](http://jzhang.io).
 Give him a shoutout at [@jamesfzhang](https://twitter.com/jamesfzhang) if you have comments or questions.